awssreejith/SingleModuleNonSpringBootForDocker/README.md

    If Linux   then to --> /tmp/sreejith/MyProgOut.txt

 Thus this side car project will be used to test two things
- - Intercative running of a docker container
+ - Interactive running of a docker container
  - Volume mapping to save logs